I don't see any Postgres backups available when I run

 I thought my database had continuous protection?
 Where can I get my backups?

-Please note, continuous protection (a.k.a. database rollbacks) are only available on professional tier database plans.
+Please note, Continuous Protection (a.k.a. database rollbacks) is only available on professional tier database plans.
 This feature is not available on

 hobby tier database plans.

 Conceptually the Postgres database is in two parts, the base data itself and a transaction log, which is what modifies the data.

 Our continuous protection works the same way.
 When the database is initialised we take a "base backup" of the data, and then continuously copy the transaction log to a safe location.
 If we ever need to recreate the database then we:

 - Restore that base backup